How to Be Just a Christian

 You can accept the authority of Christ by doing what He commanded (Matthew 7:21; John 14:15; 15:10-14; Luke 6:46).
 Notice the pattern for becoming a Christian as revealed in the Scriptures.
 The Gospel was heard, resulting in faith (Romans 10:17).
 Repentance of (turning away from) sin (Acts 17:30) and confession of Jesus as the Son of God followed (Romans 10:10).
 Believers were baptized INTO Christ for the remission (forgiveness) of sins (See Galatians 3:27; Colossians 2:12; Acts 2:38; 22:16; Mark 16:16; Romans 6:3-5; 1 Peter 3:20-21), and added to His church (Acts 2:47).
 Christians were taught to be faithful even to the point of death (Revelation 2:10).

-Please e-mail me, Dennis Crawford, at BibleTruths@hotmail.com for comments, questions, further Bible information, or for the location of a congregation belonging to Jesus Christ near you.
+Please contact me, Dennis Crawford, at BibleTruthsToU@gmail.com or 253-396-0290 (cell)for comments, questions, further Bible information, or for the location of a congregation belonging to Jesus Christ near you.

 Read more!